Quantum Circuit Overhead

 where maximization is performed over all unique irreps appearing in the decomposition of $U^{t,t}$.
 In the simplest case, $d=2$, these are all $SU(2)$ representations with integer spin quantum number $s \le t$.
-For $d\ge2$, the irreps are labeled by the $d-1$-dimensional generalizations of a spin number (e.g. the Young tableaus), and thus, more complicated conditions are required \cite{Dulian_2023, Dulian_2024, benkart1994, barut}.
-In either case, the dimensions of $\pi_\lambda$ are $\mathcal O (t^{d(d-1)/2})$ and thus the norms $\|T_{\nu_\mathcal{S}, \lambda}\|_\infty$ can be computed efficiently.
+For $d>2$, the irreps are labeled by the $d-1$-dimensional generalizations of a spin number (e.g. Young tableaux), and thus, more complicated conditions are required \cite{Dulian_2023, Dulian_2024, benkart1994, barut}.
+In either case, the dimensions of the $\pi_\lambda$ are $\mathcal{O}(t^{d(d-1)/2})$ and thus the norms $\|T_{\nu_\mathcal{S}, \lambda}\|_\infty$ can be computed efficiently.